HarkjinDev/Security/Reverse/LOB/readme.md

 www.hackerschool.org

-## Basic rules
+## Basic Rules
-1. single boot is prohibited
+1. Do not use local root exploit
-2. root exploit is prohibited
+2. Do not use L_PRELOAD to my-pass
-3. LD_PRELOAD is prohibited in /bin/my-pass
+3. Do not use single boot

 ## Check Level-up
 /bin/my-pass